-Mother and son journeyed to the summer home of his mother’s sister, Mrs Henry McFarland, at Cap a L’Aigle in Quebec, where he continued his convalescence until the autumn, when he entered the Laurentian Chest Hospital at Sainte-Agathe-des-Monts—well known for its clean air and for the treatment of tuberculosis.
-Early in the summer of 1918 when his condition had improved, Strong returned to Cap a L’Aigle and it seemed that he had beaten the disease but he was struck down by influenza, which set back his recovery considerably.
-He returned to the Laurentian Chest Hospital at Sainte-Agathe-des-Monts.
+On 3 October, Strong was admitted to Lake Edward Sanatorium in Quebec where he remained through the following winter.
+In July 1918 a medical board allowed him to spend the warmer weather at home and that month mother and son journeyed to the summer home of his mother’s sister, Mrs Henry McFarland, at Cap a L’Aigle in Quebec, at Murray Bay (now La Malbaie), where he continued his convalescence until the autumn.
+In October, a medical board described him as ‘emaciated and is tremulous’ and recommended further sanatorium treatment.
+He was admitted to the Laurentian Chest Hospital at Sainte-Agathe-des-Monts in Quebec—well known for its clean air and for the treatment of tuberculosis.
 In October 1919, in the hope that drier air would enhance his chances of recovery, he moved with his mother to Pasadena in California.

 It was there that William Strong died of tuberculosis on Sunday 21 December 1919, aged 32.
 His body remained in California until the spring of 1920 when it was brought back to Washington DC.